 Web-svr-2 -172.16.10.12 (esxi-comp-02)

-My ping to the VM “Web-svr-2” (172.16.10.12) from the VM “web-svr-1” (22.214.171.124) is success and I am receiving the ICMP reply for the ping request.
-This both VM’s are running in different hosts/Clusters but still my ping between the VM’s on the same logical switch is working well with the help of VXLAN.
+My ping to the VM “Web-svr-2” (172.16.10.12) from the VM “web-svr-1” (18.104.22.168) is a success and I am receiving the ICMP reply to the ping request.
+This both VM’s are running in different hosts/Clusters but still, my ping between the VM’s on the same logical switch is working well with the help of VXLAN.

 When “web-svr-1” communicates to “web-svr-2”, it communicates over VXLAN transport network.
-When the VM communicates and the switch looks up the MAC address of Web-svr-2. the host is aware in its ARP/MAC/VTEP tables pushed to it by the NSX Controller where this VM resides.
-It is forwarded out into the VXLAN transport network.
+When the VM communicates and the switch looks up the MAC address of Web-svr-2. the host is aware of its ARP/MAC/VTEP tables pushed to it by the NSX Controller where this VM resides.
+It is forwarded out to the VXLAN transport network.
 It is encapsulated within a VXLAN header and routed to the destination host based on the knowledge of the source host.
-Upon reaching the destination host the VXLAN header is stripped of and the preserved internal IP packet and frame continues to the host.
+Upon reaching the destination host the VXLAN header is stripped off and the preserved internal IP packet and frame continues to the host.